codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Item list

-The Security and Risk Management item list displays a list of items, filtered by status and ordered by days to deadline, with overdue items first, followed by items closest to the deadline.
+The Security and Risk Management item list displays a list of items, filtered by status and sorted by due date ascending.

 To access the item list, access the [dashboard](#dashboard) and click the **Review** button under the area of interest, based on the desired filtering.